-The Perixx Peripad 504 is available in two sizes, but for easy nagivation, we recommend the larger option.
+The is available in two sizes, but for easy nagivation, we recommend the larger option.
 Its 105 x 55mm touchpad gives you plenty of space to navigate and scroll, with support for multi-touch gestures in Windows.
 Unlike the Apple and Jelly Comb devices above, it features two physical buttons for left and right clicking, which are super responsive and pleasingly tactile.
 This trackpad prioritises function above aesthetics, and it isn't the most attractive device that will ever grace your desk, but it's super durable – designed to withstand years of use in industrial environments, it'll be equally at home in a busy studio.

 Despite its name, the Microsoft Arc Mouse has much more in common with a trackpad than a conventional rodent.
 Rather than moving your whole arm, you can work your way around your desktop by simply touching, tapping and sliding your fingers across its smooth surface.
 If you find holding your hand flat uncomfortable, the smooth curve might be more agreeable than a regular trackpad, and you always have the option of reverting to regular mousing around if you prefer.
 It looks great too, and is surprisingly affordable for such an excellent piece of hardware with Microsoft's solid build quality.

-If you want to try a trackpad but are short on desk space, the Microsoft All-in-One Media Keyboard could be the perfect solution.
+If you want to try a trackpad but are short on desk space, the could be the perfect solution.
 This Bluetooth board features a built-in trackpad that's fairly small, but able to replace a mouse for most common tasks.
 Like all the best standalone trackpads, it supports multi-touch gestures, and connects to your PC (or a smart TV) wirelessly using a secure connection so your data can't be intercepted.
 The only downside is that it's not possible to recharge the keyboard via a USB connection; instead, it takes two AA batteries.

-Are touchpads and trackpads the same?
+Best trackpads: are touchpads and trackpads the same?

 Yes, both are a surface that detect the position of one or more fingers, and translate that input into output on your screen.
 They're typically found on laptops, where they serve instead of a separate mouse, but they're also handy for nagivating alongside a regular keyboard if you find a mouse uncomfortable or want to use multi-touch gestures.
 Some trackpads have buttons; those without are sometimes called 'clickpads'.

-Can you draw with a trackpad?
+Best trackpads: can you draw with a trackpad?

 No, they don't offer the same control and precision as a graphics tablet.
 Trackpads are intended as an alternative to a mouse or other pointing device, and are meant for navigation rather than painting and drawing.

-Why aren't trackpads more popular?
+Best trackpads: why aren't trackpads more popular?

 Touchscreen technology has come a long way in recent years, and has overtaken trackpads as an alternative way of interacting with a computer.
 With a touchscreen, you can scroll, click, drag, zoom and perform all the same tasks as a trackpad, without the need for any additional hardware.
 That said, navigating on a vertical touchscreen isn't comfortable for long-term use, so the trusty trackpad still has its place.